richdev2022/metroflow-backend/PitchDeck.md

 ## 3. The Solution
 Metroflow provides an all-in-one solution that integrates:
+*   **API-First Architecture:** A robust, scalable API backend ensuring flexibility and third-party integrations.
+*   **Launch-Ready Frontends:** Fully integrated web and mobile applications ready for immediate deployment.
 *   **Smart Task Management:** Intuitive creation, assignment, and tracking of tasks and epics.
 *   **Team Gamification:** A unique "Team Ranking" system that motivates members by visualizing contributions and performance.
 *   **Idea Management:** A dedicated pipeline to capture, discuss, and promote ideas into projects.
 *   **Seamless Collaboration:** Built-in commenting, reactions, and activity logs to keep everyone aligned.

 ## 4. Key Features
+*   **Complete System:** Production-ready API with fully integrated, user-friendly frontends (Web & Mobile).
-*   **Task & Epic Management:** Organize work into manageable tasks and group them into larger strategic Epics.
-Support for bulk operations for efficiency.
+*   **Task & Epic Management:** Organize work into manageable tasks and group into larger strategic Epics.
 *   **Team Performance Tracking:** Real-time leaderboards and ranking based on task completion and engagement.
 *   **Idea Hub:** A space to propose new concepts, gather feedback via reactions, and track their status.
 *   **Role-Based Access Control:** Secure management of team members, roles, and permissions.